draeician/civitcli/README.md

 `civitcli` is a command-line utility that helps you manage assets from [Civitai](https://civitai.com) and generate `stable-diffusion.cpp` commands from the platform's metadata blocks.
-The project is in active development, and this milestone provides the initial package scaffolding.
+The project is in active development, and this milestone delivers the first iteration of the download workflow.

 ## Installation